reedspool/html-wiki/entries/project/logbook.md

 ## Logbook

+### Sun Aug 17 11:21:46 PM PDT 2025

+Finally got the engine extracted and all my tests passing except for the one which had been failing before that.

+### Fri Aug 15 07:33:20 PM PDT 2025

+Found [AutoSite](https://autosite.somnolescent.net/) which has some similar design goals as a HTML-centric site generator.
+One difference is that it uses a non-HTML-centric template language, but that language sits as text within valid HTML documents which is a similarity.
+Another interesting similarity is its focus on HTML-based "input pages"

+As I extracted the engine from the server, I found that the parameters to the engine had multiple sources.
+Some parameters came from the server's configuration.
+Other parameters came from different parts of the HTTP request: the query string, the path, and the request body.
+The engine required some particular parameters, like the directory to operate within.
+Other parameters could be arbitrary, and the templates may or may not react to those parameters based on the logic therein.
+An example of an arbitrary parameter might be a user's desire to specify `?color=blue` and interact with that in a template like `<keep-if truthy='query/color == blue'>...</keep-if>`.
+Why not?

+Since I used TypeScript, I wanted to get all the well-defined parameters to be well-typed.
+At first I tried to do that in the server before I passed the parameters to the engine.
+But that suggested I should have a different, separate place for the not-so-well-defined parameters, which I could type as a generic bag, e.g. `Record<string, string>`.
+That was unsatisfying in a way I found difficult to put to words.
+I went the other way, putting everything in that generic bag and letting the engine rigorously validate that it got everything it needed to perform.
+I hoped I'd come up with better words to describe the problem later.

+My generic bag type, `Record<string, string>`, wasn't enough to account for the more complex structure of the recursive template expansion I did before.
+I know that sentence was word soup.
+Before, I used the `content` parameter as a kind of sub-URL.
+The top-level URL path and query combined to fully parameterize the templating engine.
+But when that template involved rendering the content of another template within it, those parameters were packed into a single query parameter, e.g. `/top/file.html?content=/sub/file.html%3Ffont=serif%26color=blue`.
+That URL entity `%3F` is for that sub-command's separator `?` between its path and query, and `%26` is an encoded `&`, separating one of the sub-command's query parameters from another.
+If those weren't encoded, then that `&` would be parsed as a separator of that top level command.
+Anyways, I needed a recursive shape for the generic bag of parameters.

+I also needed to know which parameters to parse and decode from that "sub-URL" format.
+Should I treat the `content` parameter as a special name, and only that one would be parsed that way?
+Or could there be some special signifier that a parameter should be parsed, like a prefix or a special glyph like `!`?
+For now, I stuck with the special name.

+### Wed Aug 13 11:09:54 PM PDT 2025

+Continued to slowly extract the templating engine from the server code.

+Future: Thought it might be nice to have a mode for the templating engine which left diagnostic information in the generated page.
+Where should that diagnostic information be?
+How should it be accessible?
+Should it be visible in the webpage?
+That might conflict with how the page is supposed to look, unless it was cleverly spread around.
+Maybe the information could be invisibly kept in the HTML, perhaps in custom elements which wrap each replaced element.
+Either way, this could be a really nice tool to help a user understand the query and templating languages.

 ### Sun Aug 10 09:56:20 AM PDT 2025

 Future: I thought in my query language that I'd want to control whether or not the result would be HTML escaped.
 Maybe also URI encoded?